 Note: Danger of explosion if battery is incorrectly replaced.
+To replace the battery, take the device to an authorized service center.
 Replace only with specified batteries.
 Recycle or dispose of used batteries according to all applicable local regulations, or in accordance with the instructions in the reference guide.